article class="project-detail">

 Collaboration

-Chat launches.
-Investigators can now communicate directly, challenge intelligence, and share insights.
+Consortium chat launches.
+Investigators communicate directly, share insights.

 5